davdar/maam/writeup/paper.markdown

 We develop an abstract interpreter for our example language as a monadic function with various parameters (Section \ref{analysis-parameters}), one of which is a monadic effect interface combining state and nondeterminism effects (Section \ref{the-analysis-monad}).
+These monadic effects, state and nondeterminism, support arbitrary relational small-step state-machine semantics and correspond to the state-machine components and relational nondeterminism respectively.

-Interpreters written in this style can be reasoned about using laws that must hold for each of these interfaces.
+Interpreters written in this style can be reasoned about using various laws, including monadic effect laws, and therefore verified correct independent of any particular choice of parameters.
 Likewise, instantiations for these parameters can be reasoned about in isolation from their instantiation.
-When instantiated, our generic interpreter is capable of recovering the concrete semantics and a family of abstract interpreters, with variations in abstract domain, call-site sensitivity, and flow  and path sensitivity (Section \ref{recovering-analyses}).
+When instantiated, our generic interpreter is capable of recovering the concrete semantics and a family of abstract interpreters, with variations in abstract domain, abstract garbage collection, mcfa, call-site sensitivity, object sensitivity, and flow and path sensitivity (Section \ref{recovering-analyses}).

 \paragraph{Isolating Path  and Flow Sensitivity}
 We give specific monads for instantiating the interpreter from Section
-\ref{the-interpreter} which give rise to path-sensitive and flow-insensitive analyses (Section \ref{varying-path-and-flow-sensitivity}).
+\ref{the-interpreter} which give rise to path-sensitive, flow-sensitive and flow-insensitive analyses (Section \ref{varying-path-and-flow-sensitivity}).
 This leads to an isolated understanding of path and flow sensitivity as mere variations in the monad used for execution.
-Furthermore, these monads are language independent, allowing one to reuse the same path  and flow sensitivity machinery for any language of interest.
+Furthermore, these monads are language independent, allowing one to reuse the same path and flow sensitivity machinery for any language of interest, and compose seamlessly with other analysis parameters.

 \paragraph{Galois Transformers}
 To ease the construction of monads for building abstract interpreters and their proofs of correctness, we develop a framework of Galois transformers (Section
 \ref{a-compositional-monadic-framework}).
-Galois transformers are an extension of monad transformers which transport Galois connections in addition to monadic operations.
-Our Galois transformer framework allows us to reason about the correctness of an abstract interpreter piecewise for each transformer in a stack.
+Galois transformers are an extension of monad transformers which transport 1) Galois connections and 2) mappings to an executable transition system (Section \ref{galois-transformers}).
+Our Galois transformer framework allows us to both execute and reason about the correctness of an abstract interpreter piecewise for each transformer in a stack.
 Galois transformers are language independent and they can be proven correct one and for all in isolation from a particular semantics.

 \paragraph{Implementation}
-We implement our technique in Haskell and briefly discuss how the parameters from Section \ref{analysis-parameters} translate into code (Section
-\ref{implementation-1}).
+We have implemented our technique as a Haskell library and example client analysis (Section \ref{implementation}).
+Developers are able to reuse our language-independent framework for prototyping the design space of analysis features for their language of choice.
 Our implementation is publicly available on Hackage\footnote{
 -- http://hackage.haskell.org/package/maam
 http://...[redacted]...
-}, Haskell's package
+}, Haskell's package manager.
-manager.

 \paragraph{Contributions}
 We make the following contributions:

-- A framework for building abstract interpreters using monad transformers.
+- A methodology for constructing monadic abstract interpreters based on _monadic effects_\footnote{
+    This is in contrast to \citet{dvanhorn:Sergey2013Monadic} where monadic interpreters are constructed based on \emph{denotation functions}.
+See our Section \ref{related-work} for more details.}.
+- A language-independent library for constructing monads which have various analysis properties based on _monad transformers_.
-- A framework for constructing Galois connections using _Galois transformers_, an extension of monad transformers which also transport Galois connections.
+- A language-independent proof framework for constructing Galois connections using _Galois transformers_, an extension of monad transformers which transport 1) Galois connections and 2) mappings to an executable transition system.
-- A new monad transformer for nondeterminism which we show is also a Galois transformer.
+- Two new monad transformers for nondeterminism which give rise naturally to path-sensitive, flow-sensitive and flow-insensitive analyses.
-- An isolated understanding of flow  and path sensitivity for static analysis as a property of the interpreter monad.
+- An isolated understanding of flow and path (in)sensitivity for static analysis as a property of the interpreter monad, which we develop independently of other analysis features.

 # Semantics